 What is Blue Light and Why Should I Be Concerned?

-Blue light is part of the visible light spectrum, meaning, what the eye can see.
+It is part of the visible light spectrum, meaning, what the eye can see.

 According to the University of California, Davis Eye Health and Vision Science: